lotabout/skim/README.md

 ## Difference to fzf

-[fzf](https://github.com/junegunn/fzf) is a command-line fuzzy finder written in Go and [skim](https://github.com/lotabout/skim) trys to implement a new one in Rust!
+[fzf](https://github.com/junegunn/fzf) is a command-line fuzzy finder written in Go and [skim](https://github.com/lotabout/skim) tries to implement a new one in Rust!

 This project is written from scratch.
-Some decisions of impelmentation are different from fzf.
+Some decisions of implementation are different from fzf.
 For example:

 1. The fuzzy search algorithm is different.
 2. UI of showing matched items. `fzf` will show only the range matched while `skim` will show each character matched.
-3. `skim` have interactive mode.
+3. `skim` has an interactive mode.
 4. `skim`'s range syntax is git style.

 ## How to contribute

 [Create new issues](https://github.com/lotabout/skim/issues/new) if you meet any bugs or have any ideas.
-Pull request is warmly welcome.
+Pull requests are warmly welcomed.